balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 ## **DAY 4**

 ### **Pre-layout timing analysis and importance of good clock tree**

+On day 4 concepts were taught on Delay tables, Setup timing analysis and introduction to flipflop setup time, Setup timing analysis using real clocks, Hold timing analysis using real clocks<br />

+And the labs mainly focussed on netlist description and transient response of and inverter.

+### **LAB**

 D4SK1 6
 <img src = "https://github.com/balaji-vbr/Physical-Design-using-open-source-EDA-tools/blob/main/Images/DAY%204/D4SK1%206.png" width = 700>